 We are pleased to welcome you to our EYFS page.
 We are a large team and provide quality Early Years Education to 90 Reception (F2) Pupils and 104 Nursery (F1) Pupils (52 Place Area Nursery).
 Our Nursery offers flexible sessions and parents can choose from AM, PM, 1st Half (Monday all day, Tuesday all day, Wednesday AM) or 2nd Half (Wednesday PM, Thursday all day, Friday all day).
-A list of or Nursery Staff qualifications can be viewed here.

 Our EYFS Governor (who sits on the Teaching and Learning committee) is Stephanie Puissegur.
 We also have two Year Group Governors: Susan Dawson is Nursery's Governor and Stephanie Puissegur is Reception's Governor.